 A dual diagnosis like depression and substance abuse requires a specialized approach.
 Rehabilitation centers that only treat the addiction without addressing the mental health component fail to treat the problem.

 Dual diagnosis recovery centers, like Viewpoint Dual Recovery Center, are trained to handle these multifaceted disorders in their entirety.
 Furthermore, we have psychiatric training to oversee a personalized counseling plan and an aftercare program.
-Additionally, at our depression treatment center in Arizona, we offer fully integrated and customized treatment programs.
+Additionally, at our depression treatment center, we offer fully integrated and customized treatment programs.
 These programs aim to achieve the goals outlined by the Substance Abuse and Mental Health Services Administration:

 In order to best achieve these goals and promote lifelong healing, our depression treatment program in Arizona takes a holistic approach to depression and addiction treatment in conjunction with traditional methods of therapy and medicine.
 This approach ensures that all facets of both disorders are addressed through one all-inclusive form of therapy.

 This is not to say that we don’t embrace the benefits of medication; we believe that medication is a critical component of dual diagnosis treatment.
-As a result, many of our patients have benefited from antidepressants and other non-addictive prescription drugs.
-It takes a lot of trial and error to find the right medication for each person.
-However, our supportive staff members are here for you along the way.
+As a result, many of our clients have benefited from antidepressants and other non-addictive prescription drugs.

 If you’ve been needlessly suffering from the effects of a dual diagnosis, it’s not too late to break the cycle.
 Viewpoint Dual Recovery Center is here to help you.
-Moreover, at our depression treatment program in Arizona, you can work through your conditions in a safe and supportive environment.
+Moreover, at our depression treatment program, you can work through your conditions in a safe and supportive environment.
 Call us at 855.746.3633 to learn more about our treatment options and find out how you can get your life back on track.
-We’re proud to serve patients all over Prescott, Arizona.